hwanpil/went/README.md

 so if you want something suitable for business or academic modelling, Aspen plus is always a better choice:)

 ## Some design notes
++ Four levels of abstraction from down to top: Chemicals->Fluids->Components->Factory
-+ Every component is only responsible for its up stream not for its down stream.
++ Every component is only responsible for its upstream not for its downstream, i.e., the run method for component is designed to pull results from upstream and do some calculation, but not to push results to next downstream components.
++ Use topological sorting (dfs) to determine the run order of components for the case of DAG (no loop)

 ## To-do list
 - [x] General idea of abstraction